This is an easy air fryer salmon recipe cooked to perfection and fits in the keto diet. Plus, find out how to know when salmon is cooked.

 According to the USDA, it’s recommended that salmon reach an internal temperature of 145 degrees Fahrenheit at its thickest part.
 However, many cooks will agree it’s overcooked by the time it reaches that temperature.

-I’ve cooked it to that temperature and it was dry and oozing white albumin.
+I’ve cooked it to that temperature and it was dry and oozing a lot of white albumin.
+While albumin is perfectly safe to eat, it can happen if salmon is cooked too quickly.

 Because of the great variation of temperatures in ovens, and thickness of the fillets, it’s best to keep a watchful eye on the fish to get a feel for doneness.